uditagarwal97/nekara-artifact/INSTALL.md

 unless you run the experiment more times).
 This is normal and expected due to concurrency/scheduling nondeterminism.

-The results from running the above command can be found in the `CoyoteActors/Results` directory.
+**Expected Results:** The results from running the above command can be found in the `CoyoteActors/Results` directory.
 There you will see multiple JSON files, one for each experiment.
 Each JSON file is named as `benchmark_target` where benchmark is a benchmark name from TABLE VI (for example `ChainReplication`) and target is one of `Coyote`, `Coyote_N` and `TPL_N` (the last two are